dgaydukov/cert-spring5/files/spring5.md

 DriverManagerDataSource — Simple implementation of the standard JDBC DataSource interface, configuring the plain old JDBC DriverManager via bean properties, and returning a new Connection from every getConnection call.
 SimpleDriverDataSource — Similar to DriverManagerDataSource except that it provides direct Driver usage which helps in resolving general class loading issues with the JDBC DriverManager within special class loading environments such as OSGi.
+SingleConnectionDataSource - (implement SmartDataSource) - use single connection without closing it

 `SimpleDriverDataSource` - is not pooled, so you can use it only for testing purpose.
 Although you can write your own implementation of `RowMapper` for each entity, if you db columns correspond to your model, you can